At Liverpool Women’s we have a dedicated Menopause clinic supporting all women through menopause.

-Menopausal symptoms affect about 70% of women, this is due to the changing hormone levels, particularly estrogen, but many factors such as diet and exercise, lifestyle and other medication can influence the symptoms.
+Menopausal symptoms affect at least 70% of women, this is due to the changing hormone levels, particularly estrogen, but many factors such as diet, lifestyle and stress, as well as certain medication can influence the symptoms.

 What can help to reduce menopausal symptoms?

 For some people, life-style factors such as reducing/stopping smoking, reducing alcohol intake, reducing caffeine intake, reducing stress, eating healthily and taking regular exercise can considerably help the symptoms of menopause.